Ulmus minor 'Picturata': Description

 Henry said that the tree did not appear to differ much from variegated English Elm, except in having larger leaves.
 The Gembrook or Nobelius Nursery near Melbourne, Australia, mentioned its "very pretty, large variegated foliage".

 Cultivation

 No specimens are known to survive.
 There was a small specimen at Kew Gardens in the early 20th century.
 A 'Picturata' was marketed in the early 20th century by the former Gembrook Nursery near Melbourne, Australia.
-It is not known whether a variegated field elm distinct from variegated English – or from Ulmus minor 'Variegata', Silver Elm – survives there.
+It is not known whether a variegated field elm distinct from variegated English – or from Ulmus minor 'Argenteo-Variegata', Silver Elm – survives there.
 An Ulmus campestris picturata variegata, "Variegated English Elm", was marketed by the Klehm nursery of Arlington Heights, Illinois, at the same period, listed separately from Ulmus campestris media variegata argenta, "Silver variegated English Elm" (probably Ulmus minor 'Variegata' by the description in the 1916 catalogue;

 the nursery used Ulmus campestris for all non-American elms).